mcastling/mcastling.github.io/NUItutorials/setup-ubuntu.md

 <img src="./Images/VSC.png">

-The screenshot shows the key files associated with the "hello world" project in Explorer, the editor and the Integrated terminal.
+The screenshot shows the key files associated with the "hello world" project in Explorer.

 * Copy shared library to application runtime location:
 ~~~{.sh}